 POST COMMANDERS BIO

-Hello fellow Legionnaires, my name is Shawn Henning and I am the 2019-2020 Post Commander for American Legion Post 77.
+Hello fellow Legionnaires, my name is Shawn Henning and I have been the Post Commander for American Legion Post 77 since 2019.
 I retired from the United States Navy in 2009 after just over 20 years of active duty service.
 I started my career in the Seabees as a Construction Mechanic (CM) .
 I served in Naval Mobile Construction Battalion THREE; 31st Naval Construction Regiment; and was an instructor at Naval Construction Battalion Center (Yes, all of those in Port Hueneme, California).

 I was an instructor when the attacks occurred on September 11th and shortly after cross-rated over to the Naval Security Forces as a Master at Arms (MA).
 While a member of the security forces, I was honored to serve in areas such as Rota, Spain as well as Portsmouth, Virginia.